holochain/docs-pages/src/create-new-app.md

     ```

 ### Run a Holochain conductor
 You will need to create a config file.
-See the [hello_world](tutorials/coreconcepts/hello_world) tutorial for an example of this.
+See the [hello_world](tutorials/coreconcepts/hello_world) tutorial for an example.

 !!! note "Run in `nix-shell https://holochain.love`"
     ```